 Fine quality blue spinels are unlike any Blue Sapphires the regular consumer typically sees in the shops or online.

-Recently completed for a client, below features a stunning spinel in Midnight Blue, set in 18K White Gold and diamonds.
+Recently customised for a client, below features a stunning and mesmerising spinel in Midnight Blue, set in 18K White Gold and diamonds.
 Look at the depth of colour on this gem!
 Mysterious midnight blue so mesmerising one could stare at the stone for hours on end.
 Notice that most of the facets can be seen from the top of the stone.

 As with sapphires, Spinels that are well-cut and eye-clean are not common.
-Beautiful Spinels are ones that are not overcast in shadow nor having areas that lack in colour.
+Beautiful Spinels are not overcast in shadow nor having areas that lack in colour.

 There is something very endearing about blue Spinels.
 The blue is not the usual “pop” of blue, but an enigmatic blue hue that grows on you and looks more beautiful with time.
 As is said, in every gem connoisseur’s collection, there is always at least one Spinel sitting in that private collection.